Prestel: Growth

+In December 1984, Prestel's general manager stated that there were 50,000 subscribers.
+Reviewing the lessons learnt since the start of the service in 1979, he noted that "An 'all things to all people' approach didn't work and had to be replaced by a system of interactive services targeted at specific markets", and that in his view, "The parameters that have stood the test of time are user-friendliness, low cost, use of existing telephone networks, and the inexpensive alphamosaic (Note: The set of mosaic characters used for composing rudimentary graphics on Prestel pages.) format."

-After another year, in mid-1985, The Times stated there were 53,000 "terminals, adapted televisions, microcomputers or specially designed units" attached to Prestel, with residential users now accounting for 45% of the total.
+In mid-1985, The Times stated there were 53,000 "terminals, adapted televisions, microcomputers or specially designed units" attached to Prestel, with residential users now accounting for 45% of the total.
 In the reporter's view, this represented "a change of fortune for [a service] deemed commercially dubious by many commentators."
 The figure of 65,000 was reached at the beginning of 1986 – about a third were Micronet 800 subscribers.
 Prestel had reportedly traded at a profit from the previous October onwards.
-Commenting in September 1986 on what it referred to as "only 70,000 users ... growing at a rate of ... a few hundred customers a week", The Times declared that Prestel "had failed to live up to expectations", comparing it unfavourably to the French Minitel videotex service and to British Telecom's own Telecom Gold electronic mail service.
+Commenting in September 1986 on what it referred to as "only 70,000 users ... growing at a rate of ... a few hundred customers a week", The Times declared that Prestel "had failed to live up to expectations", comparing it unfavourably to the French Teletel videotex service and to British Telecom's own Telecom Gold electronic mail service.
+Earlier in the year, The Guardian had also praised Teletel, asking "Can Prestel be improved or should we just scrap it and start again?", and questioning whether a scrolling, text-based system, such as CompuServe's, was in any case preferred by most consumers over page- and graphics-orientated videotex services.

 Writing in The Guardian just before Christmas 1988, Jack Schofield reported that Prestel "had become reclusive" about user numbers, with the Factframe, "[a]fter prompting, ... finally updated this summer ... claim[ing] 90,000 users", while the figure of "only 75,000" was being quoted by the British Telecom manager responsible for the service.
 In January 1989, drawing on what turned out to be the final Factframe, published at the end of 1988, Schofield wrote that "After ten years, [Prestel] has yet to achieve the number of users it expected to get in its first year", quoting a figure of 95,460 terminals attached.
 This was the highest figure claimed during the lifetime of Prestel.